dfunni/piTCx/README.md

 # Purpose
-Create an Raspberry Pi based roaster control system with Artisan Roasterscope front-end.
+Create a Raspberry Pi based roaster control system for Artisan Roasterscope as front-end UI.

 # Method
 Using components of the TC4 (MCP3424, MCP9800, 24LC512, k-type thermocouple,